-The Dual I/O Fast Read command is similar to the Dual Output Fast Read command but with the capability to input the 3-Byte address (A23-0) and a "Continuous Read Mode" Byte 2-bit per clock by SI and SO, and each bit is latched in on the rising edge of SCLK, then the memory contents are shifted out 2-bit per clock cycle from SI and SO.
-The command sequence is shown in followed Figure 11.
-The first Byte addressed can be at any location.
-The address is automatically incremented to the next higher address after each Byte of data is shifted out.
+The Dual I/O Fast Read command is similar to the Dual Output Fast Read command but with the capability to input the 3-byte address (A23-0) and a "Continuous Read Mode" byte 2-bit per clock by SI and SO, each bit being latched in during the rising edge of SCLK, then the memory contents are shifted out 2-bit per clock cycle from SI and SO.
+The command sequence is shown in followed Figure11.
+The first byte addressed can be at any location.
+The address is automatically incremented to the next higher address after each byte of data is shifted out.